Liquor Liability Insurance Cost

 How Much Does Liquor Liability Insurance Cost?

-The cost of liquor liability insurance starts at $175/year for annual coverage and $399/event for 3-day coverage.
+The cost of liquor liability insurance starts at $425/year for annual coverage and $275/event for three-day coverage.
+On average, our customers pay $690 per year for an annual policy and $321 for an event policy.

 Server with Cocktail

-Personalizing your policy by increasing your liability coverages to better fit the needs of your business can have an effect on the cost of your liquor liability policy.
-Higher limits = a higher price, but your business is protected the way you want.
+Personalizing your policy by increasing your liability coverages to better fit the needs of your business can affect the cost of your liquor liability policy.
+Higher limits mean a higher price, but your business is protected the way you want.
 At the end of the day, you are paying for the coverages you need.

-Adding additional coverages like cyber liability insurance and a trailer endorsement to create a more personalized policy can cause the cost of your policy to increase.
-While these added coverages can increase the price of your policy you have control over the coverages you elect to add and omit.
+Adding additional coverages like cyber liability insurance and assault and battery to create a more personalized policy can increase the cost of your policy.

 The type of business you run, how often you serve alcohol, and your business model can impact the cost of your liquor liability insurance.